How Can You Protect Your Tenants From Criminal Acts?

 Tellus TIP:

-These steps not only limit the likelihood of criminal activity on your property, but also reduce the risk that you will be held liable for crime that takes place there.
+These steps limit the likelihood of criminal activity on your property and reduce the risk that you will be held liable for crime that takes place there.